claudia-c-weber/claudia-c-weber.github.io/Software.md

 ---
 title: Software
-layout: page
-show_sidebar: false
 ---

-# Software

-## Molecular evolution
+# Molecular evolution
-### Modelling contraints on physicochemical amino acid properties
+## Modelling contraints on physicochemical amino acid properties

 Most codon substitution models treat all nonsynonymous changes as equivalent, regardless of the physicochemical properties of the amino acids involved.
 "CoRa" is a parametric codon model that allows constraints on radical or conservative amino acid substitutions to be considered separately.
 The model describes the evolution of protein coding sequences in organisms with large populations and effective selection significantly better than the standard model.